tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Navigate to the [Plaid](https://plaid.com/) website and highlight the following:

 * Plaid is an API that allows users to connect multiple bank accounts to one platform and provides a unified view of a person's financial ecosystem.
-This allows users to manage and analyze their accounts and financial information from one spot.
+This will enable users to manage and analyze their accounts and financial information from one spot.

 * Plaid was designed as a tool for developers to accelerate their FinTech development.
 Developers can use Plaid to provide services to their users and consumers without having to worry about making API calls to each bank or financial entity.